gopheracademy/gopheracademy-web/content/advent-2018/gpio-and-go.md

 mmtmp, _ := syscall.Mmap(int(mmfile.Fd(), 0x20200000, 4 * 1024,
                         syscall.PROT_WRITE|syscall.PROT_READ, syscall.MAP_SHARED)
 ```
-The problem is that the slice returned by `Mmap` is a `byte` type and I'd prefer to work with `int32` so that values match the register sizes.
+The problem is that the slice returned by `Mmap` is of `byte` type and I'd prefer to work with `int32` so that values match the register sizes.
 This is easy to do in C, but in Go this is trickier.
 I cannot move the internal array in the slice because it is the special memory mapped array, so I have to modify the slice header directly.
 I need to write a new slice header that will treat the underlying array as ints and also adjust the length and capacity for the data type size difference.
 The result is the helper function below:

 ```
 //int is int32 on raspberyy pi zero